letsencrypt/hashicorp-lessons/README.md

   port for each of our `hello-world` allocations.

 But, how would a service be able to locate these `hello-world` allocations?
-Well sure, you could install embed a Consul Client in some of your other services that want to connect with `hello-world`, but there's something a little simpler that you can do as a first approach, use the DNS endpoint that Consul exposes by default to fetch theses addresses and ports in the form of a SRV record.
+Well sure, you could integrate a Consul Client into these other services that want to connect with `hello-world`, but there's something a little simpler that you can do as a first approach, use the DNS endpoint that Consul exposes by default to fetch theses addresses and ports in the form of a SRV record.
 ```shell
 $ dig @127.0.0.1 -p 8600 hello-world.service.dev-general.consul.
 SRV
 ; <<>> DiG 9.10.6 <<>> @127.0.0.1 -p 8600 hello-world.service.dev-general.consul.
 SRV